Table of contents

 For the sake of reworking a sentence, however, an Oxford comma is worthy of inclusion.

 It’s easy to pluralise accidentally, especially when referring to a company or organisation, which should always be referred to in the singular.

 “Google has been in talks with the French Government for some time.”

 “Google have been in talks with the French Government for some time.”

 In this case, the first example is correct.

-It’s also worth noting that it is okay to refer to a company as a plural if you happen to be talking about the people within that business.
+It’s okay to refer to a company as plural if you are referring to people within that business.

-And when you happen to have a quote within a quote (which can happen), it’s important that the inner quote begins and closes with apostrophes.
+If you have a quote within a quote, it’s important that the inner quote begins and closes with apostrophes.
 For example:

 “The dinner went on for many hours.
 Mr. Amis said that he was ‘very bored’ with the proceedings, although this cannot be certified.”